shunno-it-dev-team/webhook-endpoint/README.md

 ### Headers

-The following headers are included in the request:
+The following headers are required in the request:

-- `x-amz-sns-message-type`: Notification
-- `x-amz-sns-message-id`: A unique message ID
-- `x-amz-sns-topic-arn`: Topic ARN
+- `x-app-secret`: Application-specific secret key.
+- `x-client-secret`: Client-specific secret key.

 ### Request Body